tongjingqi/Game-RL/README.md

         > *In our work, the inference and evaluation configurations were unified across both the original open-source models and our trained models.*

-## 🎮 All Code for Generating GameQA samples
+## 🎮 Code for Generating GameQA Data

 In this repository, we also provide the code used to generate samples for each game in GameQA - see the [src/](./src) directory.
 There are 30 directories in total - one for each game.